Concordium/concordium.github.io/source/shared/net/desktop-wallet/remove-baker.rst

    :depth: 2

-If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after two :ref:`epochs <glossary-epoch>`, which corresponds to two hours.
+If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period.
+The cool-down period is 7 days, which corresponds to 168 :ref:`epochs <glossary-epoch>`.
+During this period, you'll not be able update the stake.
+After the cool-down period, the amount, which you previously staked, is returned to your disposable balance.
 When you've removed the baker, we recommend that you also remove the keys from the node.
-If you want to use the node for baking at a later point in time, you'll then have to create a new set of baker keys. // TODO: baker is removed after cooldown, no just 2 epochs
+If you want to use the node for baking at a later point in time, you'll then have to create a new set of baker keys.

 Remove a baker (Single-signature account)
 ==============================================